 - Bake for 8 minutes.

-- Rotate the cookie sheet and bake for 8 more minutes.
+- Turn the cookie sheet completely around and bake for an additional 8 minutes.